arno-di-loreto/apihandyman.io/_posts/2017-01-22-and-graphql-for-all.md

 }
 ```

-It can also be used to generate documentation.
+This schema can also be used to generate documentation:

-screen capture doc
+{% img file:documentation.png label:"GraphiQL documentation" %}

 ## Ecosystem
 GraphQL do not comes alone, it's a part of an ecosystem including: